ghacks Technology News

 Things to check before switching to Vista Part 2

-The Windows Vista RTM Software Compatibility List contains a big list of programs that are marked to be working, have minor problems or are incompatible to Windows Vista at the current stage of development.
-The list is large but it naturally does not contain every computer program created.
-If you take a closer look at the list you see that many antivirus and security related programs have problems with Windows Vista.
+The list is large but it naturally does not include every computer program created.
+If you take a closer look at the list you see that many antivirus and security related programs have issues or wont work under Windows Vista right now.

 Many developers will fix those problems before Vista will be released to the public.
 Nero for instance will have a patch that makes the tool, that is Nero 7, Vista ready.
 Users that still work with previous versions of Nero will run out of luck and have to purchase the new version if they want to make the switch to Vista and continue using Nero.

 My advice would be to evaluate which programs you definitely need and try to find information about them on the net.
-Try the compatibility list, try the developers website and see what he, or the community, have to say about compatibility with Vista.
+Try the compatibility list, try the developers website and see what it, or the community, have to say about compatibility with Vista.

 I will be taking a closer look at the restrictions that come with Windows Vista compared to Windows XP tomorrow.
 Restrictions mean DRM, WGA and Trusted Computing.